WordPress Debugging Guide

 Did you know that WordPress provides a number of debugging tools for you?
 These are especially useful for theme and plugin developers.
 We can also find some plugins which can be helpful in debugging our WordPress code.
 In this post we take a look at WordPress in-built features as well as some great plugins for debugging.

-Did you know that WordPress provides a number of debugging tools for you?
+Did you know that WordPress provides several debugging tools for you?
 These are especially useful for theme and plugin developers.
-We can also find some plugins which can be helpful in debugging our WordPress code.
+We can also find some plugins which can help debug our WordPress code.
 If you’re interested in monitoring tools please take a look at our review of WordPress monitoring plugins.

-Let’s take a look at what WordPress provides as standard first.
+Let’s take a look at what WordPress provides as a standard first.

 In-Built WordPress Debugging Features